-Floors including sub-floors Repair category 1 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-No sub floor inspection was possible, the sub floor access hatch could not be lifted/located.
-No comment can be made on the condition of the sub floor area.
-Sections of sloping flooring were noted.
-We recommend any loose flooring be reaffixed in accordance with good practice.
+Floors including sub-floors

+Repair category 1

+Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Deflected flooring was noted.

 Internal joinery and kitchen fittings

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.
-It is presumed all internal glazing is fitted with the appropriate safety glass.
+Low level internal glazing should be checked for safety glass.

 Chimney breasts and fireplaces

 Repair category 1

-Notes It is assumed that the stove has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
+Notes All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.
+It is assumed that the stove has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
 The appliance has not been tested by ourselves and is therefore presumed in full, safe working order.
 The flue should be regularly swept.